Crumbls/importer/README.md

 Most drivers will localize the data into a temporary SQLite database to standardize the content.

-We are at the point where we are actually migrating the data from the temporary database to the production database and just want to weigh our options before rewriting it.
-We would love your input.
-We don't want to use factories, but will probably just create a general migration service for it.

-After this, I'll build an official Filament package to manage this for the non-command line folk.
-Then better comments, more tests, and some documentation.
+We are officially migrating data from the temporary database to the production one now, but need to work on data validation and sanitization in the process while still being aware of resource use.

 ## Installation